NishaRavichandran/MiniProject3/README.md

 A voting feature is added for questions/answers.

 ## User Story
+1. As a User, I should be able to Upvote for questions, so that I can judge whether the question was good/meaningful.
-1. As a User, I should be able to vote for questions, so that I can judge/understand whether the question was helpful/good/meaningful.
+2. As a User, I should be able to Downvote for questions, so that I can judge/understand whether the question was helpful.
-2. As a User, I should be able to vote for answers, so that I can judge/understand whether the answer was helpful/good/meaningful/relevant.
+3. As a User, I should be able to Upvote for answers, so that I can judge whether the answer was helpful/good/meaningful/relevant.
+4. As a User, I should be able to Upvote for answers, so that I can judge whether the answer was irrelevant.
-3. As a User, I should be able to sort the questions, so that I can view the top-rated questions first.
+5. As a User, I should be able to sort the questions, so that I can view the top-rated questions first.

 ## Features
 1. Asking questions